panndda/SQL-murder-mystery/Story.md

 ```
 ![1](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/1.PNG)

 The above query returns the date of the murder, type of murder, city where it occurred and a brief description of the crime scene picked from a security footage.
-The security footage revealed that there were 2 witnesses at the scene; the first witness lives at the last house on "Northwestern Dr" while the second witness, named Annabel, lives somewhere on "Franklin Ave". ``` Security footage shows that there were 2 witnesses.
+The security footage revealed that there were 2 witnesses at the scene; the first witness lives at the last house on "Northwestern Dr" while the second witness, named Annabel, lives somewhere on "Franklin Ave".
+> Security footage shows that there were 2 witnesses.
 The first witness lives at the last house on "Northwestern Dr".
-The second witness, named Annabel, lives somewhere on "Franklin Ave". ```
+The second witness, named Annabel, lives somewhere on "Franklin Ave". >

 The next step will be to try to locate the two witnesses identified.

-# STEP 2
+## STEP 2
-With the little information about Annabel and the other witness, I would query the (person) table, the "person" table houses basic data (id, name, address and so on) about people.
+With the little information about Annabel and the other witness, I would query the "person" table, the "person" table houses basic data (id, name, address and so on) about people.
 Below is the query written to get data from the table;
 ```sql
 SELECT *
 FROM person